a20351766/udo.1.4.0/docs/source/network/network.md

 so, i.e. R1 or R4.
 This is an example of a policy which separates organizations that can manage resources at the network level versus those who can manage resources at the channel level.
-Seeing these policies at work helps us understand why Hyperledger Fabric has a sophisticated **tiered** policy structure.
+Seeing these policies at work helps us understand why Hyperledger UDO has a sophisticated **tiered** policy structure.

 In practice, consortium definition X2 has been added to the network